KokserM/timetracker-task-creator-react/README.md

     ```

 4. **Load the extension in Chrome:**
-    - Open Chrome and navigate to `chrome://extensions/`.
+    - Copy manifest.json, images directory and icons directory to dist directory
+    - Navigate to chrome://extensions/
-    - Enable "Developer mode" using the toggle in the top right.
+    - Enable "Developer mode"
-    - Click "Load unpacked" and select the `dist` directory from the project.
+    - Click "Load unpacked"
+    - Select the dist directory

 ## Usage

-1. Navigate to a Jira issue page that matches the URL pattern specified in the `manifest.json`.
+1. Navigate to any Jira issue page (domain: smjira.sm.ee)
-2. The "Create Timetracker Task" button should appear in the Jira toolbar.
+2. Look for the "Create Timetracker Task" button in the toolbar
-3. Click the button to open the React modal and create a task or log time.
+3. Click to open the task creation modal
+4. Select project and enter time details
+5. Create task and/or log time
+6. Check notifications for operation status

 ### Key Files